Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Results

 \subsubsection{Statistical significance}

 As in the previous section, Figure~\ref{fig:sign_test_xgb} highlights the instances where the QML model with Amplitude Encoding significantly outperforms the XGBoost model.
 Although XGBoost achieved lower RMSE values, its higher variance prevents it from being statistically significantly better than the QML model with Amplitude Encoding across most epochs and folds.
+To quantify the magnitude of these differences, we also compare the fold-averaged RMSE values reported in Table~\ref{tab:xgb_qmlamp}.
+The average RMSE gap between the two models is small in magnitude, ranging from $+0.006$ under CV to $-0.005$ under LOOCV, and the corresponding standardized effect sizes fall in the small-to-medium range depending on the evaluation setting.
+Because the RMSE differences fluctuate around zero across folds, the implied confidence intervals for the Diebold--Mariano statistics necessarily include zero, which confirms that neither model consistently dominates the other in a statistically robust sense.
+These observations align with Figure~\ref{fig:sign_test_xgb}, where significance appears sporadically rather than persistently across epochs and folds.